vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 9 According to the Gr̥hyasūtras the pupil receives, among other things, a girdle and a staff, to which the sacred thread may be addeḍ All three items are missing in the ŚBr accounṭ

-It seems that bestowing the yaj˜

-nopavīta  upon the novice at this occasion is a relatively late addition \(see Gopal 1959, 296\).
+It seems that bestowing the yajñopavīta  upon the novice at this occasion is a relatively late addition \(see Gopal 1959, 296\).
 There is obviously a loss of symbolic significance in this second position of the pupil compared to the first alternative.
 Surveying the meaning of the western direction in Vedic ritual Gonda 1980, 55 observes: ‘It follows that facing eastwards whilst standing in the west \[as does the ācārya, H.ṭB.\] results

 in a desired effect, so that in the west one can be prosperous; facing the west does not however produce resultṣ’

 10 Gonda 1977a, 624; Gonda 1980, 57–60.
 ‘In the case of male beings the right side was auspicious, most probably because it was the ‘male’ side.
 Atharvavedapariśiṣṭa 70 c 25, 5 a royal sacrificer seeing that the flame of a \(sacrificial\) fire points to the right will be victoriouṣ The side of strength and auspiciousness is also widely regarded as that of benignity, allegiance, benediction’ \( op. ciṭ  60\).

-11 ŚBr 11.5.4.6: tā
+11 ŚBr 11.5.4.6: tā́ṁha smaitā́ṁpurā́saṁvatsaré ’nvāhuḥ saṁvatsarásaṁmitā váı gárbhāḥ

-´ṁha smaitā

-´ṁpurā

-śaṁvatsare´ ’nvāhuḥ saṁvatsara´saṁmitā va´ı ga´rbhāḥ

-pra´jāyante jāta´ evā
+prájāyante jātá evā

-\`smiṁs ta´d vā
+\`smiṁs tád vā

-ćaṁdadhma ´ıti |
+ćaṁdadhma ́ıti |

 Sāyaṇa ad loc.  takes this to mean